Swasth-Apps/swasth.co/src/pages/blog/interpersonal-effectiveness-in-dbt-learn-effective-communication-skills.md

 ## What is Interpersonal Effectiveness?

-Interpersonal effectiveness is one of the four modules of Dialectical Behavior Therapy(DBT) (LINK - DBT BLOG) and is considered the second most core skill that underlies other skill-sets.
+Interpersonal effectiveness is one of the four modules of [Dialectical Behavior Therapy](https://www.swasth.co/blog/what-is-dialectical-behavior-therapy/) and is considered the second most core skill that underlies other skill-sets.
 The additional modules consist of mindfulness, distress tolerance, and emotion regulation.
 Learning interpersonal effectiveness skills can not only make communication more comfortable but also prevent oneself from being taken advantage of, at certain circumstances.
 To successfully implement interpersonal skills, you must be adept with the other pillars of DBT, namely emotional regulation, mindfulness, and distress tolerance.

 In your interaction with others, there is a lot of sensory information to withdraw and analysis to conduct - words that the other person uses, the physiological responses, thoughts, and emotions you possess as a response, etc. There is a lot to observe here.

-Mindfulnessacts as a building block for interpersonal effectiveness because it allows you to observe, evaluate, and experience your emotions with a nonjudgmental stance.
+Mindfulness acts as a building block for interpersonal effectiveness because it allows you to observe, evaluate, and experience your emotions with a nonjudgmental stance.
 When you check your interpersonal communication and emotional reactions with mindfulness, it becomes easier to take practical actions with the Wise Mind.

 ![Interpersonal Effectiveness](/img/interpersonal-effectiveness-skills02.png "How to apply Interpersonal Effectiveness?")